 We want everyone supported by Hft to have the chance to benefit from our fundraising, which is why we launched Funds for the Future.
-It’s a great initiative that demonstrates how fundraised income truly makes a difference to the lives of the people we support.
+It’s a great initiative that demonstrates how fundraised income truly makes a difference to the lives of you, the people we support.

 Funds for the Future is entirely funded by Gifts in Wills donations, and we hope that, as a supporter, you find it a great source of strength to know that these gifts can have such a positive impact on the lives of others for many years to come.

 Initiatives like these are incredibly important to the people we support and their families, as these projects are only possible through fundraising.

 We’re partially government funded to provide basic care that is person-centred and designed to achieve the best possible outcomes for the people we support – but that funding can only stretch so far, which is why fundraising at Hft is fundamental to our work.

 Gifts in Wills make a big difference in helping us support learning disabled adults to live the best lives possible, by giving us the means to pay for the ‘added extras’ that really change lives.

 As of 2019, Funds for the Future has funded 32 projects totalling £89,129.